teorth/equational_theories/commentary/Equation115.md

 For finite magmas, or for quasigroups, the dual [law 219](https://teorth.github.io/equational_theories/implications/?219) is equivalent to [law 880](https://teorth.github.io/equational_theories/implications/?880) `x = y ◇ ((x◇y) ◇ (x◇y))`, which is a twist of the semi-symmetric quasigroup [law 14](https://teorth.github.io/equational_theories/implications/?14) `x = y ◇ (x◇y)`.

+This law cannot hold in a (non-trivial) semigroup (associative magma).

 The finite spectrum of (cardinalities of finite magmas satisfying) this law is [conjecturally `{1,3,4,5}∪[7,+∞)`](https://leanprover.zulipchat.com/#narrow/channel/458659-Equational/topic/Order.203.20Spectra/with/527073087).